apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 We have optimized data formats to avoid converting payload to `byte[]` when unmarshalling, but allowing each data format to unmarshal the payload _as-is_.

-Added JMX operation to update routes at runtime via XML format (requires to turn on this feature).
+Added JMX operation to update routes at runtime via XML format (requires turning on this feature).
 This can be useful for tooling where you can then change routes during troubleshooting an existing running Camel integration.

 ## DSL